-The Perl-based middleware and CGI code interfaces may need to modify the system configuration files (for example when a user is added or a configuration changed).
-When a change has been made, a trigger is invoked, which regenerates the corresponding system configuration file using the configuration file templates.
+The Perl based middleware and CGI code interfaces may need to modify the system configuration files(as when a user is added or a configuration changed).
+When a change has been made, a trigger is invoked, which will regenerate the corresponding system configuration file using the configuration file templates.

-Because these template-based configuration files are regenerated periodically, changes to the files must be made in the templates, not in the file itself.
-Changing the configuration file directly does not work.
+Because these templatized configuration files are regenerated periodically, changes to the files must be made in the templates, not in the file itself.
+Changing the configuration file directly will not work.

 Templates are stored in /sa2/templates.
-Each file's templates are located under this directory based on the file's location in the system.
+Each files templates are located under this directory based on the files location in the system.
 For example, the /etc/passwd template files are located in /sa2/templates/etc/passwd.
-The contents of this directory are shown in the following table:
+The contents of this directory are shown below.